Restricted Overpartitions and concave compositions: their modularity and asymptotics: Abstract

 \section{Abstract}

 In this paper we study restricted overpartitions and concave compositions.
-Using $q$-series transformations, we show that their generating functions are related to modular forms, mock theta functions, false theta functions, and mock Maass theta functions.
+In several cases the resulting generating functions involve simultaneously modular forms, mock theta functions, mock Maass theta functions, and false theta functions, illustrating the appearance of mixed modular structures in restricted partition problems.
 Moreover, we obtain their asymptotic main terms.
 We also study related rank statistics.